| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 professional racing craft; this has more than proved their fitness for

+their almost non-stop Atlantic row.
 The Saturday night performance of the current production by the Theydon

 Bois Drama Society was the usual complete sell out.
 One of their best